TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/asc-databricks-coresquotainsight.md

 ## **Recommended Steps**

-Please check whether sufficient quota of cores are available in region for this subscriptions <!--$Subscription Name-->[SubscriptionName]<!--/$Subscription Name-->
+* Check whether sufficient quota of cores are available in region for this subscriptions <!--$Subscription Name-->[SubscriptionName]<!--/$Subscription Name-->

-### Not enough cores available

-1. Please follow instructions for raising a [ticket](https://docs.microsoft.com/azure/azure-supportability/regional-quota-requests#request-total-regional-vcpus-quota-increase-at-subscription-level-using-the-usages--quota-blade)
+* Not enough cores available: follow instructions for raising a [ticket](https://docs.microsoft.com/azure/azure-supportability/regional-quota-requests#request-total-regional-vcpus-quota-increase-at-subscription-level-using-the-usages--quota-blade)

 ## **Recommended Documents**